matyas-igor/react-small-virtual-list/README.md

 ### Common Issues with PureComponent

-`react-tiny-virtual-list` uses [PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent), so it only updates when it's props change.
-Therefore, if only the order of your data changes (eg `['a','b','c']` => `['d','e','f']`), `react-tiny-virtual-list` has no way to know your data has changed and that it needs to re-render.
+`react-small-virtual-list` uses [PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent), so it only updates when it's props change.
+Therefore, if only the order of your data changes (eg `['a','b','c']` => `['d','e','f']`), `react-small-virtual-list` has no way to know your data has changed and that it needs to re-render.

 You can force it to re-render by calling [forceUpdate](https://reactjs.org/docs/react-component.html#forceupdate) on it or by passing it an extra prop that will change every time your data changes.

 ## Reporting Issues

 Found an issue?
-Please [report it](https://github.com/clauderic/react-tiny-virtual-list/issues) along with any relevant details to reproduce it.
+Please [report it](https://github.com/matyas-igor/react-small-virtual-list/issues) along with any relevant details to reproduce it.
 If you can, please provide a live demo replicating the issue you're describing.
 You can [fork this Code Sandbox](https://codesandbox.io/s/kymm7z9qr) as a starting point.

 ## Contributions

 Feature requests / pull requests are welcome, though please take a moment to make sure your contributions fits within the scope of the project.
-[Learn how to contribute](https://github.com/clauderic/react-tiny-virtual-list/blob/master/CONTRIBUTING.md)
+[Learn how to contribute](https://github.com/matyas-igor/react-small-virtual-list/blob/master/CONTRIBUTING.md)

 ## Acknowledgments